 Chapter 5 – Monitoring of the Program Review Process

 The Faculty Organization Office will provide assistance to the PRC and the Departments/Colleges in tracking the Program Review Process and implementation of the PRC recommendations for review dates and approved postponements.

-The Department Chair or Program Director is responsible for carrying out the curricular, structural and assessment recommendations specified in the PRC Program Review document and noting progress on these changes in the subsequent Three-Year Report.
+The Department Chair or Program Director is responsible for carrying out the curricular, structural and assessment recommendations specified in the PRC Program Review document and noting progress on these changes in the subsequent reports.
 The College Dean or Dean’s appointee will monitor implementation of the PRC recommendations in said Program Review documents.

 The Senate reviews the report submitted by the PRC.